How are CREDIT recommendations used?

 If my organization is listed, how can I get documentation for my training?

-You can access the ACE CREDIT transcript service for information.
+You can access the ACE CREDIT Registry and Transcript Service for information.

 How much credit is each course or examination worth?